Degree Ceremony Frequently Asked Questions

 A: Full academic dress must be worn at degree ceremonies.
 You should wear a mortar board or soft-cap, and your preferred sub-fusc from the following list:

-Dark suit with dark socks, or Dark skirt with black tights or stockings, or Dark trousers with dark socks.
+- Either dark suit with dark socks; dark skirt with black tights or stockings; dark trousers with dark socks.

 Members of the University serving in H.M.
 Forces are permitted to wear uniform together with a gown.